 4. Link to Other Websites Too.

-Blog posts tend to link to multiple other websites to provide:
+High-value blog posts tend to link to other websites in order to provide:

-In fact, this is one way to get your posts ranked highly on search engines.
+In fact, providing this kind of value is one way to get your posts ranked highly on search engines.

 It’s all about value for the end user.